pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

 Application-level encryption
 ----------------------------

-The ``SequencedItemMapper`` can be constructed with a symmetric cipher object.
+The ``SequencedItemMapper`` can be constructed with a symmetric cipher.
+If a cipher is given, then the ``state`` field of every sequenced item will be encrypted before being sent to the database.
+The data retrieved from the database will be decrypted and verified, which protects against tampering.

 The library provides an AES cipher object class called ``AESCipher``.
+It uses the AES cipher from the Python Cryptography Toolkit, as forked by the actively maintained `PyCryptodome project <https://pycryptodome.readthedocs.io/>`__.

+The ``AESCipher`` class uses AES in GCM mode, which is an padding-less, authenticated encryption mode.
+Unlike CBC, GCM doesn't need padding so avoids potential padding oracle attacks.
+GCM will be faster than EAX on x86 architectures, especially those with AES opcodes.
+Other modes aren't supported by this class, at the moment.

-The ``AESCipher`` is given an encryption key, using constructor arg ``aes_key``, which must be either 16, 24, or 32 random bytes (128, 192, or 256 bits).
+The ``AESCipher`` constructor arg ``aes_key`` is required.
+The key must be either 16, 24, or 32 random bytes (128, 192, or 256 bits).
 Longer keys take more time to encrypt plaintext, but produce more secure ciphertext.

 Generating and storing a secure key requires functionality beyond the scope of this library.
 However, the utils package does contain a function ``encode_random_bytes()`` that may help